Apart from hot flushes, some of the more common symptoms of menopause many women struggle with are brain fog, poor concentration or anxiety.

 These often worrying symptoms can affect so many areas of life, from simply forgetting why we went up the stairs or where we put the house keys, to causing far greater anxiety in the workplace.

-Yet it may not just be those chaotic hormones that contribute towards this lack of clarity – a history of poor nutrition and lifestyle can add to the problem.
+Yet it may not just be those chaotic hormones that contribute towards this lack of clarity.
+A history of poor nutrition and lifestyle can add to this problem.
 For example, adrenal fatigue can be due to excessive continual stress, poor digestion, allergies and food intolerances, uncontrolled blood sugar, insomnia and heavy metal toxicity.

 Here are my eight top tips that can be quickly implemented to start balancing hormones, and addressing some of the other issues to help improve your brain function.
 The brain is 80% water and 20% good fats, so it’s really important to focus particularly on the first two points.